Empirical Decomposition of the IV-OLS Gap with Heterogeneous and Nonlinear Effects: Applications to Return-to-Schooling Estimates

 Because minority and economically disadvantaged households are sampled at higher rates, persons are weighted by the sampling weights throughout my analysis.
 Within each person, I use equal weights for the person--year observations.\footnote{As a result, the weight on a person--year observation is the sampling weight for the person divided by the number of years for which the person is observed.} It is important to weight observations appropriately to recover the population OLS and IV coefficients because my framework does not assume the linear structural equation and admits a weighted-average interpretation of the coefficients.

-As instruments, I use measures of direct and opportunity costs of college attendance as in \citet{cameron2004estimation} and \citet{carneiro2011estimating}.\footnote{In earlier work, \citet{card1995using} and \citet{kane1995labor} use college proximity as the schooling instrument associated with the direct costs of college attendance.} In particular, I use the presence of a public 4-year college and tuition rate of the nearest in-state public 4-year college in the county of residence at age 14 to represent the direct cost of attendance.
-While tuition rate captures a pecuniary cost of attendance, college proximity captures both pecuniary (due to reduced costs of room and board) and nonpecuniary costs of attendance.
-I use local earnings and unemployment rate in the county of residence at age 14 in the year in which the person turns age 17 (1974 for the oldest cohort and 1981 for the youngest) to represent the opportunity cost of attendance.\footnote{Local earnings are measured at the county level, while the unemployment rate is at the state level.
-See Appendix \ref{subsec:NLSY79} for details.}
+As instruments, I use measures of direct and opportunity costs of college attendance as in \citet{cameron2004estimation} and \citet{carneiro2011estimating}.\footnote{While I follow their identification strategies in estimating the causal effects of schooling, I do not follow their empirical specifications in my analysis.
+Their original analyses do not exactly fit into my framework because years of schooling is not the only endogenous variable in \citet{cameron2004estimation} and the schooling measure is binary in \citet{carneiro2011estimating}.} In particular, I use the presence of a public four-year college and tuition rate of the nearest in-state public four-year college in the county of residence at age 14 to represent the direct cost of attendance.\footnote{In earlier work, \citet{card1995using} and \citet{kane1995labor} use college proximity as the schooling instrument associated with the direct costs of college attendance.
+They do not use opportunity cost measures in their analyses.} While the tuition rate captures a pecuniary cost of attendance, college proximity captures both pecuniary (due to reduced costs of room and board) and nonpecuniary costs of attendance.
+I use local earnings and unemployment rate in the county of residence at age 14 in the year in which the person turns age 17 (1974 for the oldest cohort and 1981 for the youngest) to represent the opportunity cost of attendance.\footnote{Local earnings are measured at the county level, while the unemployment rate is at the state level.}